sphinx-doc/sphinx/doc/config.rst

    A boolean that decides whether :dir:`moduleauthor` and :dir:`sectionauthor` directives produce any output in the built files.

+.. confval:: modindex_common_prefix

+   A list of prefixes that are ignored for sorting the Python module index (e.g., if this is set to ``['foo.']``, then ``foo.bar`` is shown under ``B``, not ``F``).
+This can be handy if you document a project that consists of a single package.
+Works only for the HTML builder currently.
+Default is ``[]``.

+   .. versionadded:: 0.6

 .. confval:: trim_footnote_reference_space

    Trim spaces before footnote references that are necessary for the reST parser to recognize the footnote, but do not look too nice in the output.

    .. versionadded:: 0.6

+.. confval:: trim_doctest_flags

+   If true, doctest flags (comments looking like ``# doctest: FLAG, ...``) at the ends of lines are removed for all code blocks showing interactive Python sessions (i.e. doctests).
+Default is true.
+See the extension :mod:`~sphinx.ext.doctest` for more possibilities of including doctests.

+   .. versionadded:: 1.0

 .. _html-options: